-Why is my Koi not Eating its Food?
-Guide to Fixing Eating Problems 2018
+Why Is My Koi Not Eating Its Food?
+Guide to Fixing Eating Problems 2022

 A koi that stops taking food can be a concerning sign, but it’s not always something you need to worry about.
 Koi carp, just like many other freshwater fish, do not have static eating patterns throughout the year, and will change their feeding behaviour based on their environment.
-The amount of food a koi will take is actually dependent on water temperature, and you’ll likely see your koi eating much less early spring and winter when it’s colder, but taking lots of food in summer when it’s warmer.
+The amount of food a koi will take is actually dependent on water temperature, and you’ll likely see your koi eating much less in early spring and winter when it’s colder, but taking lots of food in summer when it’s warmer.
 This is the koi’s ever-changing metabolism at work, which speeds up in warmer weather and slows down in colder weather – eventually leading to a full torpor state, commonly referred to as “hibernation.”

 Common reasons why Koi stop eating:

 - Poor water conditions

 - Sickness or parasites

 - Sudden drop in water temperature